Angle/PheanstalkBundle/src/Resources/doc/3-cli.md

-## LeezyPheanstalkBundle Command Line Tools
+## AnglePheanstalkBundle Command Line Tools

-The LeezyPheanstalkBundle provides a number of command line utilities.
+The AnglePheanstalkBundle provides a number of command line utilities.
 Commands are available for the following tasks:

 1. Delete a job.
 2. Flush a tube.
 3. List available tubes.
 4. Pause a tube.
-5. Peek a tube to get the first ready/burried job and associated data.
+5. Peek a tube to get the first ready/buried job and associated data.
 6. Peek a job and get associated data.
 7. Put a new job in a tube.
 8. Get statistics about beanstalkd server.